GoogleCloudPlatform/dotnet-docs-samples/language/api/Analyze/README.md

 ## Run the sample

-With Visual Studio 2013 or later, open Analyze.sln and press F5.
+With Visual Studio 2013 or later, open Analyze.sln and build the solution.

 The script will write to STDOUT the json returned from the API for the requested feature.